blobaa/attestation-protocol-ts/README.md

         attestationContext: "exampleContext",
         newRootAccount: "ARDOR-NEWA-CCOU-NTNA-MEXXX",   // new account

-        passphrase: "<some passphrase>"                 // passphrase of account to be updated };
+        passphrase: "<some passphrase>",                // passphrase of account to be updated
+        fee: 0.1                                        // [optional] fee in IGNIS.
+                                                        // If not set, automatic fee calculation will be used.
+                                                        // CAUTION: this involves two transactions and the
+                                                        // fee is set for each
+    };

     try {